A reader got in touch recently and asked for more info on document version control and how to do it.

 (If you care about this kind of thing: your configuration management plan is part of your project management plan.)

 The easiest way to version control your documents is to have your software tools do it for you.

-The reader was using Google Drive but I don’t think this will let you save previous versions of documents.
-Microsoft SharePoint will, if you set it up to do so.
-Every time you save a document back to the repository it creates a new version so you can always to back and see the changes that have been made.
+Every time you save a document back to the repository, your software creates a new version so you can always to back and see the changes that have been made.

 Here’s what that the table would look like:

 |0.2||15 March 2017||N Bailey||Review by |

 |0.4||28 March 2017||F Jacobs||Final review by all |